rajaneeshk90/logistics-rk/docs/implementation-guide/1_Logistics.md

 ```
 //TODO
 ## 1.2 Initiating an order for a logistics service
-This section provides recommendations for implementing the APIs related to a logistics service.
+This section provides recommendations for implementing the APIs related to booking a logistics service.

 ### 1.2.1 Recommendations for BPPs

 #### 1.2.1.1 Selecting a logistics service from the catalog
 - REQUIRED.
 The BPP MUST implement the `select` endpoint on the url specified in the `context.bpp_uri` field sent during `on_search`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry
-- REQUIRED.
+- OPTIONAL.
 The BPP MUST check for a form submission at the URL specified on the `xinput.form.url` before acknowledging a `select` request.
 - REQUIRED.
-If the logistics service provider has successfully received the information submitted by the consumer, the BPP must return an acknowledgement with `ack.status` set to `ACK` in response to the `select` request
+If the logistics service provider has successfully received the information submitted by the customer, the BPP must return an acknowledgement with `ack.status` set to `ACK` in response to the `select` request
 - REQUIRED.
 If the logistics service provider has returned a successful acknowledgement to a `select` request, it MUST send the offer encapsulated in an `Order` object

 #### 1.2.1.2 Initializing a logistics service order